gravitational/teleport/rfd/0107-agent-census.md

 message UpstreamInventoryAgentMetadata {
   // Version advertises the teleport version of the instance. string Version = 1;
-  // ServerID advertises the server ID of the instance. string ServerID = 2;
+  // HostID advertises the ID of the instance. string HostID = 2;
   // Services advertises the currently live services of the instance that represent
   // access protocols ("node", "kube", "app", "db" and "windows_desktop"). repeated string Services = 3;